 EDUC 337 Education and Racial Diversity in the U.S. (C)

-FRNE 218 Island Voices: Caribbean Literature in French (AL)
+FRNE 218 Memory, Culture and Identity in French Caribbean Literatures (AL)

 HIST 227 African American History I (H)